 Eligibility for the programme is considered on the basis of mature years (a minimum age of 23 years on 1 January of the year of entry) or on the basis of matriculation (a minimum age of 21 years on 1 January of the year of entry with students having fulﬁlled the Matriculation requirements of the National University of Ireland).
 Exemptions from the Diploma in Business Studies may be granted in the case of holders of a HETAC Higher Certiﬁcate, or Ordinary Degree in Business Studies (with Merit or Distinction) or an equivalent qualiﬁcation.

 The “Free Fees Initiative” does not apply to this course.
 Please see www.ucd.ie/fees for information.

 Why is this course for me?

-Why not combine work, study and family commitments through a more ﬂexible approach to your learning?
-Our business diploma and degree programmes involve a blend of home study, occasional campus attendance, underpinned by an infrastructure of student supports.
+You can combine work, study, and family commitments through a more flexible approach to your learning here at UCD.
+Our business diploma and degree programmes involve a blend of home study and monthly campus attendance, underpinned by an infrastructure of student supports.